AR2F/FCC_personalPractices/README.md

-# FCC_personalPractices
+# Hello web surfer!
-My work to learn in free code camp
+These are my practices to learn programming with a focus on web development.